BlenderCN-Org/earlyman/README.md

 # Codename: earlyman

-Band management game for Android and iOS set in the Early Years of Man.
-Small bands rove across the face of a younger Earth facing ferocious beasts, rival bands, the elements, and even internal disputes.
+Band management game for web, desktop, Android, and iOS set in the Early Years of Man.
+Small bands rove across the face of a younger Earth hunting ferocious beasts, warring with rival bands, surviving the elements, sickness, and internal disputes.
 Strive to fashion tools, raise  children, write your people's holy book, honor your ancestors, and survive to continue on your branch of the species.

 # Game Modes